-And as anyone who regularly uses email will tell you, with Spring Break comes a swell in out of office replies.
-These are a modern business must, but there are right ways to let everyone know you’re on vacation and unavailable — and wrong ways to rub your awesome tropical adventure in everyone’s faces.
-CMIT Solutions has collected 5 crucial tips to help you do out of office etiquette right this month:
+And as anyone who regularly uses email will tell you, with Spring Break comes a swell in out-of-office replies.
+These are a modern business must, but there are right ways to let everyone know you’re on vacation and unavailable—and wrong ways to rub your awesome tropical adventure in everyone’s faces.
+CMIT Solutions has collected five crucial tips to help you do out-of-office etiquette right this month:

 2) …But be mindful of the details.
-There’s nothing worse than receiving an Outlook notification alerting you to the fact that your co-worker is out of the office, each and every day that they’re gone.
-So send the Outlook appointment concerning your Out of Office status only to people with whom you work closely or to whom you report.
-Just make sure you turn those regular Reminders off, OK?
+There’s nothing worse than receiving an Outlook notification alerting you to the fact that your coworker is out of the office, each and every day that they’re gone.
+So send the Outlook appointment concerning your out-of-office status only to people with whom you work closely or to whom you report.
+Just make sure you turn those regular Reminders off, okay?

-3) Set up your autoresponder message… This task can be completed in Outlook by clicking Tools > Out of Office and then filling in body copy, dates and times, and Address Book rules — for instance, for security and privacy purposes, it’s best to only send autoresponders to internal contacts since spammers can check out of office messages to validate whether or not an email account is active.
-You also have the option of sending just one out of office response to each unique address — that way, if you’re a prolific writer or receiver of emails, your close contacts won’t get inundated with 100 reminders that you’re out of the office.
+3) Set up your autoresponder message.
+This task can be completed in Outlook by clicking Tools > Out of Office and then filling in the body copy, dates and times, and address book rules—for instance, for security and privacy purposes, it’s best to only send autoresponders to internal contacts since spammers can check out of office messages to validate whether or not an email account is active.
+You also have the option of sending just one out-of-office response to each unique address—that way, if you’re a prolific writer or receiver of emails, your close contacts won’t get inundated with 100 reminders that you’re out of the office.

-4) …And make sure you’re specific… Obviously include the time period of your absence, along with when you’ll be back in the office (or when people can expect a response from you).
-If you know that you just can’t get through the day without keeping your inbox nice and tidy, even on vacation, consider including some version of that — just remember that underpromising and then overdelivering is always better.
+4) Make sure you’re specific… Obviously include the time period of your absence, along with when you’ll be back in the office (or when people can expect a response from you).
+If you know that you just can’t get through the day without keeping your inbox nice and tidy, even on vacation, consider including some version of that—just remember that underpromising and then overdelivering is always better.
 For example, if you plan on checking emails once a day, maybe mention the fact that you’ll do it once a week or every few days.
-Also, don’t forget contact information, either for yourself in case of emergency (just be careful who you give your cell-phone number to!) or for a designated backup who can handle pressing issues in your absence.
+Also, don’t forget contact information, either for yourself in case of emergency (just be careful who you give your cell phone number to!) or for a designated backup who can handle pressing issues in your absence.

-“Hello, I’m out of the office from [date] until [date].
-I will only be available [specific time period]; if you need help in the meantime, please contact [name + info.]”
+“Hello, I’m out of the office from __ until __.
+I will only be available __; if you need help in the meantime, please contact __.”

 That way, whether we’re in the office or out of it, we can all enjoy Spring Break.